 More important than the details about the actual project, however, is what I learned while performing research about the Kokanee Salmon.

-Each October the Kokanee Salmon return to Taylor creek, which is located on the south shore of Lake Tahoe just south of Emerald Bay, to procreate (and subsequently die).
+Each October the Kokanee Salmon return to Taylor creek (map at bottom of article), which is located on the south shore of Lake Tahoe just south of Emerald Bay, to procreate (and subsequently die).
 Taylor Creek is where they were originally introduced into the Lake Tahoe Basin in the 1940s.
 As juveniles, or fingerlings, the scent of Taylor Creek was imprinted on their senses.
 Once a rush of cold water from the creek (usually brought on by fall rains) flows into Lake Tahoe carrying the creek’s scent, many Kokanee Salmon between the ages of 2-4 years old return to spawn.

 As part of the spawning process, Kokanee Salmon turn a bright red color in order to attract a mate.
 And I mean bright!
 Believe me when I say this is a sight that should be witnessed at least once by every visitor to Lake Tahoe during the fall.